 All of the above-listed models offer superb upscaling engines for all major non-4K resolutions.

 HDR technology is also a crucial feature of nearly all 4K ultra HD TVs in the 75 to 80 inch range and has been a basic element of UHD TV display since 2017.
 With high dynamic range, display quality takes a major leap upward and the 2018/2019 standards for HDR that the top 4K TVs in this list have adopted are considerably better than what we saw of this technology in older TVs.
 For an even more detailed breakdown of how the HDR technology in 4K UHD OLED and LCD TVs works, check out our guide to high dynamic range for a complete overview.

 Backlighting and local dimming

 All 4K TVs offer some sort of display illumination technology for their content.
 With LCD models, this consists of LEDs behind an LCD filter and with OLED technology, this consists of individual pixels glowing or dimming completely as needed for onscreen content.
 As for local dimming, it’s also crucial for the sake of illuminating or darkening specific areas of the screen according to the needs of the content being displayed.
 Needless to say, OLED rules in this department, since it allows pixel-perfect precision in illuminating or darkening video sequences and their details.
 LCD displays can only do the same for much larger individual sections of a screen, thus being inferior to OLED even when they work superbly by LCD standards.
-All but one of the 75-80 inch models we’ve listed above are LCD 4K TVs.
+Two of the 75-80 inch models we’ve listed above are OLED 4K TVs.